NeuroTechX/ntx_slack_archive/devices.md

  >you might want to expose the ads1299 gpios (through hole).
 I don't use them, but some might want it and it doesn't cost much to do it

+8/27/2017 12:13 AM

+ **fred-simard** :

+ >correct me if i'm wrong, but apparently you are only exposing the (+) electrodes.
+While the unipolar configuration is the most popular, I would lime to have the possibility to use as multi-polar.